deskvillage/dannychadburn.github.io/ebook-creation/index.md

 We'll flesh out the original idea, breaking down the narrative so each chapter builds into a real page-turner.
 Even if someone doesn't make it the whole way through your book in one sitting, there will be a series of strong messages scattered throughout.

-You'll be given a blueprint of 10-15 pages to share with your colleages, with a sign-off milestone to take us into the core developemnt phase.
+You'll be given a blueprint of 10-15 pages to share with your colleagues, with a sign-off milestone to take us into the core development phase.

 ---
 ### 3 - Interviews
 _4-6 hours_

 The best way to get ideas out of your head and onto paper is to talk them through.
-I'll conduct a series of individual interviews (either in person or over the phone) with all the people who need to contribute to your book, recording the conversations to later convert into a mmanuscript.
+I'll conduct a series of individual interviews (either in person or over the phone) with all the people who need to contribute to your book, recording the conversations to later convert into a manuscript.

-With extensibve editorial experience, I'm a seasoned interviewer adept at extracting the necessary info from even the most guarded of interviewees.
+With extensive editorial experience, I'm a seasoned interviewer adept at extracting the necessary info from even the most guarded of interviewees.

 Depending on the complexity of each topic, this may consist of several conversations.
 My background covers a variety of digital marketing disciplines, so can get to grips with any topic with ease.
 I can be as flexible as required to fit around busy and unpredictable schedules.